 \subsection{One-class Quantification}

-Now, let us turn our attention to context in which we want to quantify the observations of only one target class (positive class).
+Now, let us turn our attention to the context in which we want to quantify only one target class (positive class).
 The negative class is a mixture of distributions that comprises everything that does not belong to this target class.
 Each component in this mixture is a negative sub-class.
 The data we have available for negative sub-classes constitute our partial knowledge about the negative class.

-One problem with typical quantification is that if there is an exceedingly large number of negative sub-classes, the ones for which we have data might not be enough to reliably model the general behavior of the negative class.
+One problem with typical quantification is that if there is an exceedingly large number of negative sub-classes, the ones for which we have data might not be enough to model the general behaviour of the negative class reliably.

-In addition to that, there are cases where it is difficult to guarantee that an observation belongs to the negative class.
-For example, suppose that we sell a product online and we can track the preferences of our customers via their social media profiles.
-Our customers can be used as positive training data for the task of identifying who might be interested in purchasing our product.
+There are cases where it is difficult to guarantee that an observation belongs to the negative class.
+For example, suppose that we sell a product online and track our customers' preferences via their social media profiles.
+Our customers can be used as positive training data to identify who might be interested in purchasing our product.
 On the other hand, gathering data for the negative class is not as trivial.
-If we randomly sample online social media profiles, the resulting set would contain people who are uninterested in the product but also some potential customers.
-An explicit data gathering for the negative class could involve an online poll, which is time consuming and can still generate potentially biased data.
+If we randomly sample online social media profiles, the resulting set would contain people not interested in the product and potential customers.
+An explicit data gathering for the negative class could involve an online poll, which is time-consuming and can still generate potentially biased data.

-In a second example, suppose that we want to count the number of people that are infected with a disease in a population.
+In a second example, suppose that we want to count the number of infected people with a disease in a population.
 Due to procedure costs, people may test for a disease only if they are suspected of having it.
-In that case, while we can have a sample of people that were positively tested for such a disease, our data for people who were negatively tested may be severely lacking and biased.
-In such a case, a random sample of people would include both people who are not infected and people who are infected but were never diagnosed.
+In that case, while we can have a sample of positively tested people for such a disease, our data for people who were negatively tested may be severely lacking and biased.
+In such a case, a random sample of people would include people who are not infected and people who are infected but were never diagnosed.

-If we are interested in quantifying only the positive class and we are unable to have a reliable representation of the negative class, we may need to rely solely on positive training data to induce a quantification model.
+Suppose we are interested in quantifying only the positive class, and we cannot have a reliable representation of the negative class.
+In that case, we may need to rely solely on positive training data to induce a quantification model.